arrrcep/cautious-octo-fiesta/AndroidUpdate.txt

-Show Tab Count - Shows the tab count on the button that opens the tab switcher
+Download Manager - Extensive enhancements to the downloading functionality of Safari, check the preference page for more detailed info